Xanthey/wowclassic/README.md

-# WoW Classic addons and related files
+# WoW WotLK addons and related files

 ----

-For Vanilla WoW, aka WoW Classic
+For WoW Wrath of the Lich King
-Here is a curated collection of addons that work with Vanilla WoW, i have verified that they do in-fact work with WoW Classic as well as private servers.
+Here is a curated collection of addons that work with Vanilla WoW, i have verified that they do in-fact work with WoW retail as well as private servers.

 ---